 West vs East

 When he starts writing on the history of war and food, Standage clearly takes a Western bent on the topic.
 Western democracies: Good.
 Eastern Collectivists: Bad.
 I’ve recently also been working my way through Lizzie Collingham’s The Taste of War.
-While the tendencies Standage outlines may be true, the way in which both East and West have used food in war ranges from benign neglect, to outright murderous.
+The tendencies Standage outlines are true, Yet, the way in which both East and West have used food in war ranges from benign neglect, to outright murderous.
 Standage’s approach to this topic somewhat mars what is otherwise a fairly open-minded reading of food movements and ideologies.

 When it comes to the future of food and our ability to feed ourselves, Standage takes a largely positive view of what lies ahead.
 He clearly believes that more scientific discovery is the road to follow in our attempts to achieve these goals.
 Nevertheless he is willing to listen to the voices of and see the potential benefits in those who see our success lying in our ability to take back the land and do more things on a small scale.

 Standage works as an editor, and that seems to reflect in his writing.
 While well researched there seems to be a sparseness of detail, and a lack of storytelling in the book.
-While I found the book reasonably enjoyable, I don’t see it as one that I will go back to on a regular basis.
+I did find this book reasonably enjoyable.
+However, I don’t see it as one that I will go back to on a regular basis.